RestlessTheRed/EldenRingBuildManager/README.md

 1. (Optional) If you want the bot to use a dedicated Twitch account, create one.
 You will need to give this account moderator privileges in your chat.
 You can also you your own account for the same purposes.
 2. [Request an OAuth code](https://twitchapps.com/tmi/) for the account.
 You will need to log in and give the app permissions to generate it for you.
 3. [Register your app with Twitch dev](https://dev.twitch.tv/console/apps/create) and request a client-id (so you can interface with Twitch's API).
 You can choose whatever name for the app, paste ` http://localhost` in the **OAuth Redirect URLs** field and choose the category _Chat Bot_.
-4. (Optional) If you want the integration with [Emilia](https://github.com/sovietspaceship)'s website to work, you need to use your auth token.
-The easiest way to see it is by clicking **Browse**, typing in your name in the **User** field, and clicking on it on any of your builds.
-The URL of the opened page will look like something along these lines: `https://er-inventory.nyasu.business/browse/95f3ed89-f0c4-4675-b591-722cb5e9fcdf`.
-You need to copy the `95f3ed89-f0c4-4675-b591-722cb5e9fcdf`, this is gonna your personal auth token (I pasted mine just for reference).
+4. (Optional) If you want the `!builds` command to work, the bot needs to know your user id on [Emilia](https://github.com/sovietspaceship)'s website.
+The easiest way to see it is by clicking on the cogwheel icon in the upper-right corner.
+It will open Settings.
+The UID will be at the bottom of this page.
+Here's the [link](https://er-inventory.nyasu.business/settings).
+5. If for whatever reason you don't want the `!builds` command to work (for instance, you don't have any public builds on the website), simply remove this entry from the `config.json` file.
 5. Now, fill in the values in the `config.json`. **ACCESS_TOKEN** is the token you obtained in point 2. **CLIENT_ID** is the ID you obtained in point 3. **BOT_NICK** is the username of the bot account on Twitch (or your own). **CHANNEL** is the name of the channel where you intend to use the bot.
-Finally, **ER_INVENTORY_TOKEN** is the token you obtained in point 4.
+Finally, **ER_INVENTORY_USER_ID** is the token you obtained in point 4.

-Here's an example of how the complete config file might look:
+Here's an example of how a complete config file might look:
 ```json
 {
   "ACCESS_TOKEN": <...>,